 Assign names to toys and introduce individuals as you would want them to be addressed.
 This will assist in the object-noun association, and your baby will eventually learn it.

 Read stories from brightly illustrated books.
-Point out each word and to improve her vision and ability to recognize colours.
+Point out each word and to improve his vision and ability to recognise colours.

 - Increase Social Interaction

-Involve yourself in social groups and meet new people to help your baby hone her social skills and enhance memory.
+Involve yourself in social groups, and meet new people to help your baby hone his social skills and enhance memory.
 This will also help to reduce stranger anxiety.

 Crawling is an important activity to strengthen muscles.
-So introduce games like peekaboo or throwing and catching a ball to help them learn to walk.
+Introduce games like peek-a-boo or throwing and catching a ball to help him learn to walk.

-Your eight-month-old baby would have a significant amount of accomplishments to her credit.
-You could nurture her skills by being hands-on and involving yourself in activities that will stimulate growth to aid her development faster.
+Your eight-month-old baby would have a significant amount of accomplishments to his credit.
+You could nurture his skills by being hands-on and involving yourself in activities that will stimulate growth to aid his development faster.